Fry98/cookbook-next/README.md

     "recipe": recipeId
   }
   ```
-  When list with the given ```listName``` already exists it is updated with the new recipe.
-Otherwise new list with the given name is created.
+  When the list with the given ```listName``` already exists, it is updated with the new recipe.
+Otherwise, a new list with the given name is created.

 - Remove a list